PicoPlanetDev/Target-Analysis/README.md

 **images** - Put targets that need to be scored here.
 You can set this as your default scanning directory so that the scanner automatically sends them here.

 **images/output** - Do not edit while Target Analysis is running, files inside are automatically overwritten every time a target is scored.
-Files in this folder may be viewed for debugging or scrutiny.
-Files in this folder may be copied to another folder to preserve them for future reference.
+Files in this folder may be viewed for debugging or verification purposes.
+Files in this folder may be copied to another folder to preserve them for future reference, where they will not be overwritten by Target Analysis.

-**old** - Contains older versions of this software that have been superseded by the current version.
-I do not reccomend using them

 ### Building to an EXE
 Using pyinstaller, an EXE file can be built for distribution.
 If you only intend to use Target Analysis, this is not necessary.
 See **Installation** for more details.